 All students are placed in an internship in area schools for two days each week as a course equivalency.
 A limited number of placements are available in selected human service agencies for interested students who are not participants in the Teacher Education Program.
-Students reflect on their experiences in weekly seminar sessions led by the Faculty Director.
-A final project is required.
-This course is taken on a credit/no credit basis.
+Students will reflect on their experiences in weekly seminar sessions led by the Faculty Director and will complete a final project.

-This program is of particular interest to students in education, who can fulfill their practice teaching requirement in a local school in Auckland.
-It will also appeal to students in Social Justice Studies, Sociology, and those in other disciplines interested in issues of multiculturalism and ethnic minorities.
+This program is of particular interest to students in Education, who can fulfill their practice teaching requirement in a local school in Auckland.
+It will also appeal to students in Social Justice Studies, Anthropology/Sociology, and those in other disciplines interested in issues of multiculturalism and ethnic minorities.

-Students will live in a university residence hall for the first four weeks of the program and then be placed in homestays for the remainder of the program in Auckland, arranged through the University of Auckland, and will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.
+Students will live in a university residence hall for the first four weeks of the program and then be placed in homestays for the remainder of the program in Auckland, arranged through the University of Auckland.
+Students will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

-The Auckland program is offered every Fall semester.
-In odd years the academic focus will vary depending upon the expertise of the faculty director while in odd years the program focus will be Education.
+The Auckland program is offered every Spring semester.
+Typically, in even years the academic focus will vary depending upon the expertise of the faculty director while in odd years the program focus will be Education.